dgilland/pydash/docs/differences.rst

 Some of pydash's functions behave differently:

-- :func:`pydash.api.utilities.memoize` uses all passed in arguments as the cache key by default instead of only using the first argument.
+- :func:`pydash.utilities.memoize` uses all passed in arguments as the cache key by default instead of only using the first argument.

 Templating